runeksvendsen/crypto-venues/README.md

 1. Retrieves an orderbook when given a `Market` returned by the `EnumMarkets` implementation
 2. Returns the rate limit for fetching orderbooks from the given exchange

+### Testing

+Note that Binance restricts the IP addresses that can access its services, so that US IP addresses are denied access.
+Because the VMs for the GitHub CI are located in the US, the tests for Binance are disabled for the GitHub CI.